matiasjlopez/bobina2-ui/README.md

-# Evolutility-UI-React
+# bobina2-ui

-Evolutility-UI-React provides a set of React Views to display and interact with objects of different data structures.
+bobina2-ui provides a set of React Views to display and interact with objects of different data structures.
 These views work together to provide full web apps.

-With Evolutility-UI-React you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.
+With bobina2-ui you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.

-Evolutility-UI-React works hand-in-hand with [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) which provides the matching REST endpoints based on the same metadata.
+bobina2-ui works hand-in-hand with [bobina2-server](https://github.com/matiasjlopez/bobina2-server) which provides the matching REST endpoints based on the same metadata.

 This project is a **work in progress**.
 I'm still learning React.